 Český Šternberk has been rising on a hill above the Sazava River for nearly 800 years.
-Most of the time, it belonged to and still belongs to the Sternberg family.
-If you want to see a Czech castle with impressive architecture, outstanding history, and unique interiors - Český Šternberk is a perfect choice.
+For most of its history, it has belonged — and still belongs — to the Sternberg family.
+If you want to see a Czech castle with impressive architecture, outstanding history, and unique interiors — Český Šternberk is a perfect choice.

 How to Get to Český Šternberk Castle from Prague?